tinaponting/wordpress-single-user/README.md

 ***LEFT to do: update.settings to: 6.6.1**

+* Updated: 240917, robots.txt with thr the newest Ai- Don not want!
 * Updated: 240903 core 6.6.1***
 * Updated: 240903 updated robets.txt
 * Updated: 240830 updated robets.txt exended eith latest ai bots - not wanted.